-We wanted to understand what makes this domicile so attractive for private debt, so we spoke to one of our Luxembourg experts, David Kubilus, chief commercial officer, UK and Luxembourg for U.S. Bank Global Fund Services.
+We wanted to understand what makes this domicile so attractive for private debt, so we spoke to one of our Luxembourg experts, David Kubilus, chief commercial officer of U.S. Bank Global Fund Services – Europe.
 He explains why the market is flourishing and what you should keep in mind if you’re interested in entering it.

 Q: Private debt is one of the fastest growing asset classes in Luxembourg right now.
 What’s driving this growth?

-The low interest environment that’s prevailed for the past ten years has forced investors to seek higher yielding investments.
-Private debt still offers positive returns while a lot of bonds and money markets show zero or negative yields.
+The low interest environment that prevailed for the past ten years forced investors to seek higher yielding investments.
+Private debt offered positive returns while a lot of bonds and money markets show zero or negative yields.

 Q: What challenges does private debt present for asset managers?

-Private debt is still a fairly new asset class for investment funds.
-Very few administrators in Luxembourg know how to handle it.
+Private debt is still a fairly new asset class for investment funds, and very few administrators in Luxembourg know how to handle its nuances.
 Maintaining the critical data elements required for accounting and servicing private debt instruments is a complex process.

 Private debt is a sub-class of private capital but could include CLOs, CDOs, infrastructure debt and private loans.
-Each one of these structures has its own nuances.
+Each one of these structures has its own unique requirements.
+Many managers also want integrated loan servicing solutions – and they quickly realize there’s only a very small number of firms in Luxembourg capable of providing that.

 Q: Why are agility and flexibility such important qualities in a service provider?
 And what other traits should managers look for?